jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 The courtroom erupted.

-Sophia heard herself cry outa sound of pure relief.
+Sophia heard herself cry out—a sound of pure relief.
 Maya was screaming.
 Mom was sobbing.
 Dad was standing, hands pressed together in front of his mouth.

 Across the courtroom, Ethan had his face in his hands.
 Jordan was hugging him.
 Michael was shaking his hand, smiling.

 Caroline was crying harder, but smiling through the tears.

 Robert stood abruptly.
+For a moment—one suspended, hopeful moment—Sophia thought he might speak.
+Might say something, anything, to his son.

+But then he turned toward the door.

-"Your Honor, I intend to appeal this decision"
+"Your Honor, I intend to appeal this decision—"

 "Mr. Price, you may certainly appeal.
 But until and unless a higher court overturns this ruling, your son is legally emancipated.
 The restrictions of parental control no longer apply."

-"You're making a mistake"
+"You're making a mistake—"

 "Mr. Price."
 Judge Morrison's voice was sharp.
 "This hearing is concluded.
 I suggest you take some time to process this decision before taking further action."

+Robert stared at the judge, his face a mask of rage and grief and something that looked like defeat.
+Then he turned and strode toward the courtroom doors, his lawyers scrambling to follow.

+He passed directly by Ethan's table.

+"Dad—" Ethan's voice was small, broken.

+Robert stopped.

+For three heartbeats, he stood perfectly still.
+His back to his son.
+His hand on the door.

+Ethan was half-standing, leaning forward like he might chase after him.
+His face was desperate, hopeful, terrified.

+"Dad, please—"

+Robert's shoulders tightened.

+Then he pushed through the door and was gone.

+The sound of the door closing echoed through the suddenly silent courtroom.

+Ethan stood frozen, staring at the space where his father had been.
+His face was white, eyes wide with shock.
+He looked like he'd been struck.

+Sophia watched him sway slightly, watched Jordan catch his elbow, watched Michael Chen say something she couldn't hear.
+But Ethan just kept staring at that door.

+Waiting for it to open again.

+It didn't.

+Caroline made a sound—a sob or a gasp—and buried her face in her hands.

-She banged her gavel once.
+Judge Morrison banged her gavel once.
 "Court is adjourned."

+But Sophia barely heard it.
+She was already moving, pushing past her family, crossing the courtroom to where Ethan stood.

+The victory tasted like ash.

+He'd won his freedom.

+But his father had walked away without looking back.

 ---

-Sophia didn't remember moving, but suddenly she was across the courtroom, and Ethan was standing, and they were holding each other while people celebrated around them.
+Sophia didn't remember moving, but suddenly she was there, and Ethan turned to her like a drowning person reaching for air.

-"You're free," she whispered against his shoulder.
-"You're actually free."

-"We did it."
-His voice was thick with tears.
-"We really did it."

-She pulled back to see his face.
-He was crying openly, not caring who saw.
-Joy and relief and disbelief all tangled together in his expression.

-"Your Honor just told my father I don't have to obey him anymore," Ethan said, like he couldn't quite believe it.
-"I'm legally emancipated.
-I can make my own choices about everything."

-"About MIT.
-About hockey.
-About us."

-"About us."
-He cupped her face in his hands.
-"About you."
+"He didn't—" Ethan's voice was hollow.
+"He just—"

+"I know."
+She wrapped her arms around him, feeling him shake.
+"I'm so sorry.
+I'm so sorry."

+"I won."
+He said it like he couldn't quite believe it.
+Like the words didn't make sense.
+"I'm free.
+I'm actually free."

+"You are."

+"Then why does it—" His voice cracked.
+He pulled back to look at her, and his eyes were devastated.
+"Why does it feel like I just lost everything?"

-Around them, families were celebrating.
+Around them, people were celebrating.
 Maya was hugging their parents.
 Jordan was filming everything on his phone, narrating: "And that's how Ethan Price won his freedom."
 Michael was shaking hands with people.
-Caroline approached tentatively, and Ethan turned to hug his mother, both of them crying.
+Caroline approached tentatively, and Ethan turned to her.

+"Mom—"

-"I'm so sorry," Caroline was saying.
-"I should have done this sooner.
-I should have protected you"
+"I'm so proud of you," Caroline said, pulling him into a fierce hug.
+"I'm so sorry.
+I should have done this sooner.
+I should have protected you—"

-"You're here now," Ethan said.
+"You're here now," Ethan said into her shoulder.
 "That's what matters."

-Robert was gone.
-He'd left immediately after the ruling, his lawyers trailing behind him.
+But Sophia could see the way his eyes kept drifting to the door.
+Looking for someone who wouldn't come back.

 "Come on," Michael said eventually.
 "Let's get out of here.
 Media's going to want statements."

-They filed out of the courtroom togetherboth families, mixed now, celebrating.
+They filed out of the courtroom together—both families, mixed now, celebrating.
 The courthouse steps were packed with cameras and reporters and the same protesters who'd been there this morning, now looking uncertain about whether to keep chanting.

 Michael gave a brief statement: "Today, Judge Morrison affirmed a young man's right to choose his own future.
 We're grateful for her wisdom and fairness."